 It’s important to understand and identify predator insects and how you can encourage them into your garden through planting.
-So let’s start by taking a look at our top 6 beneficial insects in Australia that we want in our garden.
+If you can give mother nature a hand, she will return the favour.
+Predatory insects don’t eat your plants.
+Instead, they set about eating your pests.
+Sounds gruesome I know, but it’s nature at its finest.
+Let’s start by taking a look at our top 6 beneficial insects in Australia.

 Lacewings larvae eat aphids, mites, whiteflies, small caterpillars, as well as moth eggs and sometimes mealybug if desperate.
 They are sometimes called ‘aphid lions’ because of their lack of table manners.

 3. Parasitic wasp

 Parasitic Wasps lay eggs inside or on living aphids, caterpillars, beetles, scale, and flies!
 Not the most humane of treatments, however, wasps are a very vital part of the biological process in the garden.
 Parasitic wasps deposit their eggs inside an adult or larval insect and when the eggs hatch, the offspring will feed on the host insect resulting in the host’s slow death.

 Praying Mantis eats aphids, leafhoppers, mosquitoes, caterpillars, and other soft-bodied insects when young.
 Later they will eat larger insects, beetles, grasshoppers, crickets, and other pest insects.

 Hoverflies lay their eggs near aphids.
 It’s the larvae of the hover-flies which are important predators of pests, such as aphids, scales, thrips, and caterpillars.
 Once the larvae hatch they feast on the bugs.
 Hoverflies are known as the helicopters of the insect world and are also important pollinators.